Skip to product information

 The main deposits are located in Brazil, etc.

-Brown tourmaline helps overcome life's difficulties and gives the courage to accept the unthinkable.
+Brown tourmaline helps to overcome life's difficulties and gives the courage to accept the unthinkable.
 It allows you to make peace with your past and identify the origin of certain blockages often linked to childhood.
 Emotional wounds from past experiences are transformed into gentle healing.

 This stone encourages sociability: the wearer of a brown tourmaline opens up to others more easily.
 He shows more empathy, compassion and understanding.
-He learns to trust others and to thrive socially.
+He learns to trust others and to flourish socially.
 This stone is recommended for people suffering from social adaptation problems.

 It is also a stone of protection against negative energies such as anger, resentment and hatred.
 It keeps harmful people away from the environment of the wearer of brown tourmaline.